 The process to be used regarding proposed constitutional amendments: A petition for an amendment will be brought to the club officers who will add the proposed amendment to the agenda.
 Proposed amendments to the constitution will be sent to the membership in advance of the meeting where a vote on the amendment will take place.
 At a regularly scheduled meeting the vote on the amendment will take place.
 A quorum of voting members must be present and 80% of those in attendance must vote for the amendment.
 If the amendment is passed, the change will take place as soon as the DSA and JCB approve the amendment.

 Section 2: Submittal to Department of Student Activities and Joint Club Board

-Any changes made to this constitution must be submitted to the Department of Student Activities and the JCB.
+Any changes made to this constitution must be submitted to the DSA and the JCB.

-DC admits students without regard to their race, religion, color, sex, age, sexual orientation, or national or ethnic origin to all the rights, privileges, programs, and other activities, generally accorded or made available to members of the organization.
+DC admits students without regard to their race, religion, color, gender, sex, age, sexual orientation, sexual identity, or national or ethnic origin and grants all the rights, privileges, programs, and other activities, generally accorded or made available to members of the organization.

 DC considers hazing to be a degrading and destructive activity which is inconsistent with the standards of this student organization.
 DC recognizes the dignity of every person and opposes all forms of hazing.